vycontrol/vycontrol/README.md

 </p>

-VyControl is frontend interface to manage a single or multiple VyoS servers.
+VyControl is web frontend interface to manage a single or multiple VyoS servers.
+It is developed in Python/Django using VyOS API.

-Datacenters can to offer their customers (with users, groups and granular control) firewall and router as a service.
+# Use Cases:

+VyControl can be a web gui for one single VyOS installation, but it requires a separeted webserver from VyOS to a single network admin user or a TI department from a company

+VyControl can be a web gui for multiple VyOS installation in a same enterprise, to a single network admin user or a TI department from a company

+VyControl can be a web gui for multiple VyOS installation in a datacenter.
+Each of datacenter customer have a VyControl user to manage their own VyOSes (each user can manage several VyOS).

 # Main links